Substance Abuse Billing Services in Colorado

 Every CO payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial substance abuse claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial substance abuse claims.
 We know their CO specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-Health First Colorado Substance Abuse Billing
+Health First Colorado (the state's Medicaid program brand) Substance Abuse Billing

-Medicare (Novitas Solutions) Substance Abuse Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Substance Abuse Coverage

 Denial Prevention for Colorado Substance Abuse